Let’s Stuff It – Quinoa Stuffed Cabbage Rolls – “Lahanodolmathes”

-I recently gave a Quinoa demonstration, and was asked to post this recipe.
-I served this delightful comfort food dish with my Greek yogurt tzatziki sauce.
+I recently gave a Quinoa demonstration at a local farmer’s market, and was asked to post this recipe.
+Everyone loved the dish and I was so pleased to offer such a traditional Greek meal.
+I served this delightful Greek comfort food with my yogurt tzatziki sauce.
+To learn more about the cooking techniques the link is below.

 Quinoa can be found at Costco under Bob’s Red Mill products, and at your local supermarket.